 Psoriasis attacks when skin is dry, and drinking plenty of water helps keep you hydrated, lessening the chance of psoriasis flare-ups.
 If you live in a dry climate, humidifiers are also some of the best natural ways to treat psoriasis.

 Eating a healthy diet that includes plenty of colorful fruits and vegetables and maintaining a healthy weight is always a good thing, but when fighting psoriasis, it makes even more sense.
 The antioxidants in fruits and vegetables are disease fighters, while the fiber helps you feel full faster, ensuring you don’t eat too much.
 Make sure you choose a variety of colors in your fruits and vegetables; by doing this, you won’t miss any nutrients important in fighting disease.

 Psoriasis flare-ups are linked to stress, so keeping your stress levels low makes sense.
 Massage and yoga are both great stress fighters and can also help keep any pain to a minimum.
 Massage can be done by a partner, and yoga can be done at home to help keep costs down.

-What works for some won’t always work for others, and if you aren’t sure the natural methods are for you, give us a call at 800-400-VEIN and see what psoriasis treatment options we offer.
+What works for some won’t always work for others, and if you aren’t sure the natural methods are for you, give us a call and see what psoriasis treatment options we offer.
 Our Michigan dermatology services are top notch, and we hate to see people suffer unnecessarily; that’s why Dr. Seiger is the best at what he does.
 What are you waiting for?